jean-francoisgiraud/DiscoveringKetosisHowToEffectivelyLoseWeight/README.md

 ##### And here's a variable-importance chart made from a similar data-set:
 <a href="scores.png" target="_blank"><img src="scores.png" width="900"></a>
 Disclaimer: please don't read too much into the particulars of this data.
 Working with this particular data set, was pretty challenging, since: The number of original data-points (a bit over 100 days) may be too small to establish enough significance.
 Typical daily changes in body weight are very small, often ~0.1 lb.
 My scales are not accurate: you may note that my data has 0.2 pound resolution.
 This is not ideal.
 Getting scales with 0.1 pound resolution is highly recommended.
 You may also note that the loss-convergence chart hits a hard floor at ~0.2 even when you do multiple-passes over the data (overfit the training-set) for a similar reason.
 Items that make you lose and gain weight, often appear together on the same line so they cancel each other.
 This throws the automatic learning process off-course.
 So I focused mostly on the extremes (start and end) of the list as presented above, and just used the hints as general guidance for further study, experimentation, and action.
-Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts pretty clear, pretty early:
+Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made these facts pretty clear, pretty early:
 - Sleeping longer consistently appeared as *the* #1 factor in losing weight.
 - Lack of sleep did the opposite: too little sleep lead to weight gains.
 - Carbs made me gain weight.
 The worst were high-starch and sugary foods.
 - Fatty and oily foods tended to do the opposite: they were positively correlated with weight-loss.
+- IF (Intermitent Fasting) positively correlated with weight-loss.
+- Avoidance of food advertisments (specially tv ads) and socialising positively correlated with weight-loss.

 The 'stayhome' lifestlye, which fell mostly on weekends, may have been a red-herring: I slept longer when I didn't have to commute to work, OTOH: my diet on stay-home days may have been different.
 It took me a while to figure out the sleep part. *When we sleep we don't eat*.
 It is that simple.
 Moreover: we tend to binge and snack while not particularly hungry, but we never do it during sleep.
 Our sleeping time is our longest daily fasting time.
 Please note that my explanations of the effects may not in fact be accurate or deeply scientific.
 The goal of all this was incremental discovery: experiment, check effect, rinse, repeat.

 ## Further progress and LL: IF (intermitent fasting works)
 You may note that in the top (date vs. weight) chart there's a notable acceleration in the rate of weight-loss.
-The cause was deeper insights and better ability to sustain the diet the more I understood the problem.
+The cause was deeper insights and better ability to sustain the diet (and fasting) the more I understood the problem.
-*** IF (intermitent fasting) and extending the fasting time*** was one major accelerator of weight-loss rate.
+*** IF (Intermitent Fasting) and extending the fasting time*** was one major accelerator of weight-loss rate.
 I did that by:
-- Skipping breakfast and lunch and
+- Skipping breakfast and lunch (this also saves a lot of time and logisitical complications) and
 - Stopping eating earlier in the evening before going to bed.
 This gave me 14-16 hours of fasting each day.
 Rather than the more typical 10-12 hours/day of fasting.
 The 2nd accelerator was ***consuming fatty stuff*** (instead of carbs) in order to feel full.